On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Proof of regsol via canonical solutions

-\begin{proof}The proof is a combination of the following: the local regularity results obtained, Grauert's bumping method, the stability of solvability of the $\db$-equation after the bumping is applied \ci{MR0179443}*{Thm.~3.4.1} (see \rt{3.4.6} for the vector bundle version), and the interior estimates of $\db$-solutions on Kohn's canonical solution.
+\begin{proof}The proof is a combination of the following: the local regularity results obtained, Grauert's bumping method, the stability of solvability of the $\db$-equation after the bumping is applied \cite{MR0179443}*{Thm.~3.4.1} (see \rt{3.4.6} for the vector bundle version), and the interior estimates of $\db$-solutions on Kohn's canonical solutions.

 We will complete the proof in three steps.